 Sometimes when you get your hair dyed, you will notice an ash tone that begins to come out.
 This is not a flattering shade because it can be rather dull and lifeless looking.
 To rapidly remove the ash tone, you can go to the stylist to work their magic, but if you are short on money and don’t want harsh chemical treatments, you can remove it at home.

 The best method to remove ash toner from home is to use a clarifying shampoo.
-While this will take time, it will be the least abrasive measure that you can take to eliminate the coloring.
-When using any clarifying shampoo, you want to make sure you don’t overuse the product and cause further damage to your already sensitive hair.
-Be sure to deep condition each time.
+You can use the other methods mentioned above, but a clarifying shampoo will be the least abrasive measure that you can take to eliminate the coloring.
+Again, don’t overuse the product and cause further damage to your already sensitive hair so be sure to deep condition each time.

 If you are adept at home coloring, you can also try to use a box toner kit to apply warm red tones to the ash.
 This will help warm up the overall ashy appearance.
 When doing this, you need to make sure you get the proper color combination or end up with greater problems.